foundriesio/docs/source/reference-manual/factory/data-retention.rst

 source.foundries.io
 ~~~~~~~~~~~~~~~~~~~
-User source code like ``containers.git`` lives in Digital Ocean's SFO2 data center.
-This data is periodically backed up within this data center.
+Source code like ``containers.git`` lives in Digital Ocean's SFO2 data center where it is periodically backed up.
-Backups over 6 months old are pruned.
+Backups —but not the source itself— older than 6 months get pruned.
-All customer source code is deleted when a Factory is deleted.
+Source code gets deleted when a Factory is deleted.

 ci.foundries.io
 ~~~~~~~~~~~~~~~